 Meals with rice as a base ingredient are my first choice for lunch.
-When I eat a hot lunch such as BBQ Bean Bark Stew with rice, beef, vegetables and bean bark, I get a noticeable power surge and feeling of well-being about 30 minutes after getting back on the trail.
+When I eat a hot lunch with rice, beef, and vegetables, I get a noticeable power surge and feeling of well-being about 30 minutes after getting back on the trail.

 Cooking a hot lunch is more difficult when it’s raining.
 On those days, I get by with my snacks and keep hiking until conditions improve.
 But on nice days, I like to relax, take my boots off, and enjoy a hot meal!

 What are your best backpacking food ideas for lunch?

 Use the form at the bottom of the page to share your best backpacking food ideas for lunch and I will post them here.
 You can share a list of your favorite types of backpacking lunches, a complete recipe or some tips that work for you.

 Salmon is one of the highest quality proteins around and being a Seattle local, it's almost a requirement!
 Curry has anti-inflammatory properties and cherries relieve pain.
 And I love crunchy fresh fruit on the trail.

 All of this comes together for my favorite trail lunch.
 It's perfect on Day 2 of a long slog when your body needs the lift.
 As a bonus, the only tool that gets dirty is a stirring utensil (I use my camp knife) so there is no cleanup.